Dhruv-Vanjari/Arch-Installation-Guide/README.md

 Now you can type `startx` to start the graphical environment
 > Install `xf86-video-intel` if startx fails

-Alternative to i3 would be 'lxde', simply type the following commands to install lxde
+Alternative to i3 would be `lxde`, simply type the following commands to install lxde
 ```
 pacman -S lxde
 echo exec=/usr/bin/startlxde > /home/your-username/.xinitrc
 ```

-Umount and restart
+Umount and reboot
 ------------------
 ```
 umount /mnt/home